 During our inspection we looked at examples of information available to people.
-We saw that the practice reception room displayed a variety of information including opening hours and practice policy documents.
+We saw that the practice waiting area displayed a variety of information including opening hours and guides to different types of dental treatments.
+There was also a practice leaflet which included advice about the types of services that were on offer.
 The practice had a website which reinforced this information.